-Trump Administration's New Asylum Rule Clears First Legal Hurdle
+Trump Administration's New Asylum Rule Clears 1st Legal Hurdle

-A federal judge on Wednesday let stand a new Trump administration rule requiring most asylum seekers to ask for protection in another country before reaching the U.S.-Mexico border.
+A federal judge on Wednesday let stand a new Trump administration rule requiring most asylum-seekers to ask for protection in another country before reaching the U.S.-Mexico border.

 "It's in the greater public interest to allow the administration to carry out its immigration policy," U.S. District Judge Timothy J. Kelly of Washington, D.C., said from the bench.